MysteriousGuardian/Blackridge-CTF/chapters/4_smb.md

 # Story Chapter 4: The Finale
-You've made it to the last stop: Anna's private share.
+You've made it to the last stop: Anna's work share.

 Her supervisor's got her in a room right now asking questions, and from what's on this share, it's looking worse for her by the minute.
 Somewhere in here is the evidence that actually pins this down — proof of what she's been hiding, not just careless mistakes.